Frequency – facts, figures, distortions and lies

-Surely, you have seen reports that say something like “the average married couple has sex X numbers of times a year”.
-If you and your bride are doing more than that, you feel good, if you are below you feel bad, right?
-If you are under the average and want more, the report is “proof” that you should be having more.
+Surely, you have seen reports saying something like “the average married couple has sex X numbers of times a year”.
+If you and your bride are doing it more often, you feel good, if you are doing it less you feel bad, right?
+If you are under the average and want more, the report is “proof” you should be having more.
 If you are over the average and want, more you probably ignore the report.
-If you want less sex, or want no more than you are having, and the report says you rate is normal or high, then it is “proof” that your spouse should back off, right?
+If you want less sex, or want no more than you are having, and the report says you rate is normal or high, then it is “proof” your spouse should back off, right?

-If you or your spouse is sexually dissatisfied, it should be a loud warning bell that something is wrong in your marriage.
-I realise that sex is sometimes a symptom rather than the actual problem, but a lack of sex is an indication that something is wrong.
-Couples, or spouses, who ignore this, are ignoring a warning that their marriage could be in trouble.
+If you or your spouse is sexually dissatisfied, it should be a loud warning bell something is wrong in your marriage.
+I realise sex is sometimes a symptom rather than the actual problem, but a lack of sex is an indication something is wrong.
+Couples, or spouses, who ignore this, are ignoring a warning their marriage is in trouble.

 Bottom line: It’s not just sex, it’s an indication of the overall health of your marriage.
 Ignore it at your own peril.